casterfile/Ultimate-Social-Share/README.md

 <h3>1.
 Description</h3>
-This plugin allows you to use the native sharing window of your mobile device.
+This plugin allows you to use the native sharing window of your mobile device.</br>
-•	Works on Unity3d 5.0+
+•	Works on Unity3d 5.0+</br>
-•	Works on Android, version 2.3.3 and higher (probably 2.2 as well).
+•	Works on Android, version 2.3.3 and higher (probably 2.2 as well).</br>
-•	Works on iOS6 and up.
+•	Works on iOS6 and up.</br>

 <h3>2.
 Screenshots</h3>
 iOS 7 (iPhone)</br>

 ![alt text](screenshots/1.png "Scene1")

 Sharing options are based on what has been setup in the device settings</br>

 Android</br>

 ![alt text](screenshots/1.png "Scene2")

 Sharing options are based on what has been setup in the device settings</br>

 <h3>3.
 Usage on iOS and Android</h3>